 glance.
 While mobility is usually understood as a set of movements relative to human activity, it seems

 at odds with today’s environmental imperatives that we are all aware of.
 Therefore, the notion of

 green mobility invites us to consider new forms of mobility and rethink our practices at all levels and

 in a sectional way.

-This document is composed of four main sections: Introduction, Survey Analysis, Proposed methodology, Conclusion.
-The survey analysis is divided in two sub-sections: quantitative and qualitative sub-sections in which the commonalities and differences among partners are analysed.
+This document is composed of four main sections: introduction, survey analysis, proposed methodology, and conclusion.
+The survey analysis is divided into two subsections: a quantitative subsection and a qualitative subsection, where the commonalities and differences between the partners are analyzed.
 Finally, two annexes are proposed.

 Based on a mapping of existing frameworks, we develop our own ENGAGE.EU Innopreneurship Definition and an ENGAGE.EU Innopreneurial Mindset Framework.
 Both serve as a theoretical basis for our actions towards creating a fostering environment for innopreneurs.